hectormoba/pre-launch-landing-page/README.md

 ### About projects and styles

 This projects was done following the requirements of FrontEnd mentor challenges.
 We mustn't share any material, like design systems files.
 Instead, feel free to change colours or take it from `_variables.scss` file.

+You can see a deployed version of this page [here](https://pre-launch-page.netlify.app/).